devanshhooda/vehicle_realtime_frontend/README.md

 ## Running the Backend

-1. Navigate to the backend folder i.e- frontend-assignment:
+1. Navigate to the backend folder i.e- [frontend-assignment]:

     ```bash
     cd frontend-assignment/